viswanc/eka/README.rst

   * 1950  Decided not to write tests, till the structure is stable or when it's an absolute necessity.

+* 180205

+  * 1930  Decided to replace custom properties, per type to collect children (ex: app.server.resources), with a standard property, named - *props*.
+This essentially is to reduce the learning curve and to eliminate the need for choosing, a name per type (while writing extensions).
+Hence, custom properties had been removed, duck typing couldn't be done.
+Instead, types are to be set, through the property, *type*.

 Log
 ---